Oga’s Cantina is one of those iconic spots that both die-hard and casual Star Wars fans recognize.

 Here’s what you need to know…

-We may someday see walk-up availability being an option here, but for the near future the only way to guarantee getting inside will be by making a reservation.
+We may someday see regular walk-up availability being an option here, but for the near future the only way to guarantee getting inside will be by making a reservation.

 And, like with other dining reservations at the Walt Disney World Resort, you can book it online up to 180 days in advance.